-- (1) If any conflict, relating to the matters dealt with in this Act, arises between this Act and the provisions of any other law save the Constitution or any Act expressly amending this Act, the provisions of this Act shall prevail. - (2) This Act shall also apply to a medical scheme established by any organ of the State including those medical schemes established under section 28(g) of the Labour Relations Act, 1995 (Act No. 66 of 1995). - (3) Notwithstanding the provisions of subsections (1) and (2), this Act shall not apply to the Agency, the Academy and the Service.
+- (1) If any conflict, relating to the matters dealt with in this Act, arises between this Act and the provisions of any other law save the Constitution or any Act expressly amending this Act, the provisions of this Act shall prevail. - (2) This Act shall also apply to a medical scheme established by any organ of the State including those medical schemes established under section 28(g) of the Labour Relations Act, 1995 (Act No. 66 of 1995). - (3) Notwithstanding the provisions of subsections (1) and (2), this Act shall not apply to the Agency, the Academy, the Service and the directors and staff of Comsec.